avclark/avclark.github.com/_posts/2012-10-24-when-enough-is-enough.md

 A lifestyle of "more" can never be satisfied.
 With more income comes more purchases, with more clients comes more employees, with more infrastructure comes even more infrastructure.

-I realize that if I wanted to grow a company, some of this growth has to happen.
-But I never wanted to grow a company.
+I realize that if I wanted to build a company, some of this growth has to happen.
+But I never wanted to build a company.
 I wanted freedom and independence.
 I wanted to be a craftsman, an artist.
 And there seems to be a line where more money actually starts taking away from those things.

 So all this week I've been asking myself how much is enough?
 At what point can I say, "I've got enough money and I don't need any more."
 And that's really tough because it's ingrained somewhere in my head that more is always better.
 I spend so much time accumulating.
 Eventually accumulation has become the hobby.
 I buy more books than I will ever have the time to read.
 I buy bigger cars and houses simply because I can afford them.
 It's as if the joy of reading, for example, has been replaced by the joy of owning more books.